DNA re-replication: Other organisms

 Although CDK regulation of pre-RC assembly appears to be highly evolutionarily conserved, some differences across organisms are noted.
 In multicellular eukaryotes pre-RC assembly is regulated by the anaphase-promoting complex (APC) in addition to CDKs.
 APC, an E3 enzyme, ubiquitinates the protein geminin and targets it for degradation.
 Geminin normally prevents origin licensing by binding to and inhibiting Cdt1.
 In G1, APC activity is adequate to suppress the accumulation of geminin, thereby indirectly promoting pre-RC assembly.
 At the end of G1, APC is inactivated and geminin can accumulate and prevent origin re-licensing.

 Cdt1 is usually upregulated by E2F-mediated transcriptional activation and by binding of human acetylase to Orc1.
 Proteolytic degradation of Cdt1 is a conserved mechanism in various higher order eukaryotes as well.
 Cdt1 is degraded through the Cul4–Ddb1–Cdt2 E3 ubiquitin ligase complex so that DNA licensing control is maintained in S and G2.
 Cdt1 is an important regulatory protein, and evolution has led to different pathways of regulation in different organisms.
-Overexpression of Cdt1 or incactivation of Geminin can lead to re-replication, as undegraded Cdt1 will induce pre-RC assembly.
+Overexpression of Cdt1 or inactivation of Geminin can lead to re-replication, as undegraded Cdt1 will induce pre-RC assembly.

 Pre-RC regulation in most animals is still not well understood.

 Consequences of rereplication in eukaryotic cells

 Rereplication and mitotic failure are generally not programmed events, but rather result spontaneously from defects in the cell cycle machinery.
 Rereplication appears to give rise to dsDNA breaks which triggers a DNA damage response and arrests cells in G2.
 The checkpoint effectively causes a permanent cell cycle arrest and eventual apoptosis.

 Rereplication can be experimentally induced by simultaneously disrupting several of the mechanisms that prevent origin re-licensing.
 For example, deregulation of the ORC, MCM2-7 and Cdc6 mechanisms can induce rereplication in budding yeast cells.

 Note: Recent evidence suggests that although overlapping, the multiple replication regulation mechanisms should not be considered as functionally redundant; although a single mechanism may repress rereplication at greater than 99% efficiency, it may not be sufficient to maintain genome stability over many generations.
-Instead, it is believed that the multiplicative effect of many overlapping mechanisms is what sufficiently prevents rereplication and ensures the faithful transmission of a cell's genome.
+Instead, it is possible that the multiplicative effect of many overlapping mechanisms is what sufficiently prevents rereplication and ensures the faithful transmission of a cell's genome.